Flashcards for topic Wave Motion and Waves on a String

 Key differences from string fixed at both ends:

-What determines the allowed frequencies of a standing wave on a string fixed at both ends, and how do these frequencies relate to harmonics?
+What are the key characteristics of nodes and antinodes in a standing wave on a string, and how do they relate to the vibration pattern?

 Why does a tuning fork acting on a string create a different amplitude response depending on the string's length, and what physical principle governs this relationship?